MTG/musav-dataset/README.md

 TODO Zenodo DOI badge

 MusAV is a new public benchmark dataset for comparative validation of arousal and valence (AV) regression models for audio-based music emotion recognition.
-We built MusAV by gathering comparative annotations of arousal and valence on pairs of tracks, using track audio previews and metadata from the Spotify API.
+We built MusAV by gathering comparative annotations of arousal and valence on pairs of music tracks, using track audio previews and metadata from the Spotify API.
 The resulting dataset contains 2,092 track previews covering 1,404 genres, with pairwise relative AV judgments by 20 annotators and various subsets of the ground truth based on different levels of annotation agreement.

 This repository contains metadata, scripts, and instructions on how to download and use the dataset.